List operations

 Returns resources where the value of the attribute does not match any of the specified values of the filter.

-String, enumerated string
+Supported filter types: String, enumerated string

 is_present

-• When the filter value is true: returns resources where the value of the attribute is set (the value is not null).
+true: returns resources where the value of the attribute is set (the value is not null). - When the filter value is

-• When the filter value is false: returns resources where the value of the attribute is not set (the value is null).
+false: returns resources where the value of the attribute is not set (the value is null).

-String, enumerated string, number, timestamp, boolean
+Supported filter types: String, enumerated string, number, timestamp, boolean

-String: email[is_present] = "false" (This returns customer resources whose email attribute is not set.)
+Example: email[is_present]=false (returns customer resources whose email attribute is not set)

 starts_with